izzuddinsofi/heart-disease-project/README.md

-# Heart Disease Prediction Prediction using FNN
+# Heart Disease Prediction using FNN

 ## 1. Summary
 The aim of this project is to create an accurate deep learning model to predict heart disease (risk level of heart disease).
 The model is trained with dataset from [Heart Disease Dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset)